intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/process-management/unlock-workitem.md

 *content to be added*

-# How to Unlock Workitem
+# How to Unlock a Workitem

 *content to be added*